When Pigs Fly

-She has published three novels during the past few years: The Prodigal Wife, Identity Blues, and Heat Lightning.
+Recent years have seen the publication of three novels by Elizabeth: The Prodigal Wife, Identity Blues, and Heat Lightning.
 Her first novel, The Prodigal Wife, is based on her experience working in Hollywood as a script reader, a film production assistant, a stylist for TV commercials, and as an actress and model.

 Elizabeth has served on the editorial board for both fiction and poetry at The Northwest Review.
 While completing an M.A. in Creative Writing from San Francisco State University and a PhD in Comparative Literature from the University of Oregon, she published a poetry chapbook Peripheral Visions, and was awarded the Grand Prize in the Eve of St. Agnes Poetry Competition judged by Diane Wakoski.
 In 1991 and 1994 Claman received two grants from Oregon Literary Arts.
 As the founder and editor of Queen Swords Press, she produced the literary anthologies: Each in Her Own Way, Writing Our Way Out of the Dark, Hard Love, and Passionate Lives.